 Making "Grounding" More Concrete

-by Joel Ronningen LMT
+by Joel Ronningen.
+RMT

 The following are some ideas for you to explore, practice, and play with that come from my experience using Taoist principles in my practice as a John Barnes MFR therapist.
-The confluence between these two paths has been exceptionally fruitful, and I hope you will glean benefit through what I have learned from the ensuing integration.
+The confluence between these two paths has been exceptionally fruitful, and I hope you will glean benefit from what I have learned from the ensuing integration.

 "Grounded, not grounded”